 b) Giftaid forms

+c) Field trip lists.
+The club endeavours to make a list of all those attending a field trip.
+Any list will be destroyed in the membership year running 7 years after the field trip.

+d) Personal information provided on purchasing a publication from the club will be destroyed in the membership year running 7 years after the purchase.

-c) Non-members may supply personal information for example on attending a field trip or when purchasing from the club.
+e) Non-members may supply personal information for example on attending a field trip or when purchasing from the club.
 This personal information will not be supplied to anyone other than other committee members unless it is necessary for the Club to do so in order to arrange for the delivery of a purchased item or if the non-member consents to the supply of such information.
 An example would be where a non-member wants to join in a field trip and would like a lift and supplies their telephone number so that arrangements can be made for that lift.

+f) Questionnaires sent to club members will be destroyed /deleted 7 years after completion.

+4. Committee members’ personal information

+a) Meeting minutes will retained permanently.

+b) Other personal information supplied will be destroyed 7 years after the committee member has retired from the committee.

+Supplying details of the particular personal information held.

 The Club is willing to supply at any time details of the personal information held about a person to that person upon application.
 If the information is required please write or e-mail to:

 Mrs Penny Williams at Bournbrook House Sandpit Hall Road Chobham Surrey GU24 8HA or e-mail sbc@waxwing.plus.com The Club will correct as soon as possible any information found to be incorrect.

-Not for publication Security Statement and Breaches 1.
-In order to control physical security of the data held by the Club password protection will be placed on files/documents/databases containing personal data.
-Passwords will only be supplied to committee members or other persons approved by the committee.
-On a change of a relevant committee member any relevant passwords will be changed.

-2. Any personal information printed out, once no longer required, will be shredded or burnt before disposal.

-3. Back-ups of both the membership list and the bird records will be made at least every two months.
-The membership secretary is responsible for taking back-ups of the membership list and the county recorder for back-ups of the bird records.
-Back-ups will be kept in a secure container and will, again, be strong password protected.

-4. All computers storing records and data will have a firewall in place, up to date virus protection, anti-malware software and require a strong password for access.
-Any computer holding records, when replaced, must be disposed of safely after any personal data has been removed

-5. Only members of the committee are to be allowed access to the Yahoo Group as it may contain some personal information about members collected by committee members whilst carrying out their duties.

-6. New committee members will be reminded upon appointment that membership records and/or bird records should only be accessed for the Club purposes.
-In view of the limited amount of personal data held by the Club, and those who have access to it, at the present time it is considered that it is not necessary to: a) log who, from time to time, has access to personal data b) encrypt files/documents/databases as such items are password protected in any event c) take any further steps to control physical security of the data upon the basis that the data is held in the homes of committee members and those homes are kept physically secure.

-7. Any breach of the GDPR is to be notified to the Chairman immediately so that he can notify the ICO

-8. An audit of these procedures will take place annually and be minuted.

-May 2018